LogtalkDotOrg/logtalk3/manuals/sources/libraries/dif.rst

-The ``dif`` object provides a portable abstraction over how the ``dif/2`` predicate is made available by the supported backend Prolog systems that implement it (B-Prolog, ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP).
+The ``dif`` object provides a portable abstraction over how the ``dif/2`` predicate is made available by the supported backend Prolog systems that implement it (B-Prolog, ECLiPSe, XVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP).

 Calls to the library predicates are inlined when compiled with the